Tuition & Aid

 For Coker Students

-Coker University has awarded 10 million dollars in scholarships because we know that the financial considerations of earning a college degree are a top priority for many students.
+Coker University has awarded $14 million in scholarships because we know that the financial considerations of earning a college degree are a top priority for many students.
 Our staff, alumni, and generous donors work hard to find money for our students to make their education as affordable as possible.
 Scholarships are awards given to students to help cover the cost of their tuition and college expenses.
 These are not loans—they are money given by individuals and groups to help future students like you afford the education you deserve.
 There are two kinds of scholarships available for you to apply for, institutional and merit-based.

 These scholarships are awarded annually and require students to fill out applications for consideration.
 They include: